sucata-engine/sucata-docs/docs/getting-started/concepts.md

 Called every frame to draw the entity

-Normally used to draw graphics for the entity, using `sucata.graphics` functions.
+Normally used to draw graphics for the entity, using `sucata.graphic` functions.

 > This function is optional, and you can omit it if you don't need to draw any